-On the other end of the spectrum, a market-based solution would leave the market to decide how much capacity should be provided, with appropriate mechanisms designed to incentivise sufficient capacity to meet the reliability standard in an efficient manner.
+At the other end of the spectrum, a market-based solution would leave the market to decide how much capacity should be provided, with appropriate mechanisms designed to incentivise sufficient capacity to meet the reliability standard in an efficient manner.
+There would be no safety net mechanism.

-There are many options in between these two extremes, with varying degrees of central control, for example, using a central body to contract for additional reserves when there is a perceived risk that the reliability standard will be met (as with the market design at present), to instating capacity obligations on market participants.
+There are many options in between these two extremes, with varying degrees of central control, for example, using a central body to contract for additional reserves when there is a perceived risk that the reliability standard will be met (as with the market design at present), to instituting capacity obligations on market participants.